8 BEST Bird Feeders to Attract Cardinals (2025)

 • It’s solid and well constructed – made from cedar and screwed together well.
 Of course, you can buy much cheaper platform feeders, but you typically “ALWAYS get what you pay for!”

 • The metal screen bottom provides excellent drainage.
-Your birdseed and food will never be sitting in standing water.
+Your birdseed and food will never be soaked in water.

 I also have it mounted to my feeder pole to give birds a large area to feed!